James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 When the citation indicates that a specific painting is or was with a dealer then that

-owned, or formerly owned by that dealer.
-Presently, both the Perception Gallery in Grand Rapids, Michigan
+or formerly owned by that dealer.
+Presently, both the Perception Gallery in Grand Rapids, Michigan and

-Gallery in Ada, Michigan deal in Altens work.
-Other dealers noted historically under provenance
+Michigan deal in Altens work.
+Other dealers noted historically under provenance history have been

-Hefner Gallery, The Hefner Galleries, The Hefner Art Shop, The Bergsma Gallery, and Imperial Masterpieces,
+Hefner Galleries, The Hefner Art Shop, The Bergsma Gallery, and Imperial Masterpieces, all of which

 When Altens work is owned by a public museum or institution where viewing accessibility is